kubernetes/website/content/en/docs/reference/setup-tools/kubeadm/kubeadm-join.md

    file or URL.

-1. If kubeadm is invoked with `--feature-gates=DynamicKubeletConfig` enabled, it first retrieves the kubelet init configuration from the master and writes it to the disk.
+1. If kubeadm is invoked with `--feature-gates=DynamicKubeletConfig` enabled, it first retrieves the kubelet init configuration from the control plane and writes it to the disk.
 When kubelet starts up, kubeadm updates the node `Node.spec.configSource` property of the node.
    See [Set Kubelet parameters via a config file](/docs/tasks/administer-cluster/kubelet-config-file/) and [Reconfigure a Node's Kubelet in a Live Cluster](/docs/tasks/administer-cluster/reconfigure-kubelet/)